dylan7rdgz/javascript/features/crimsonAI/payments.md

     5. There is only one type of payment i.e card payment as the default payment type.

 ## Mistakes & Issues
+- Using npm run start was causing the application to stop once ssh gets disconnected.
+  This causes the system to work sometimes which is very difficult to debug.
+- not writing clean code causes lots of problems later while testing changes Why write rubbish code and test and then again refactor code and then test.
+  Avoid a POC by writing experimental code, reading the document is the POC.
+There is no need to write experimental code to feel comfortable, reading the document and imagaining an e2e solution is good enough

 # Discussion
     - No Basic plan when user signs up.
 [Leave it as it is].